zarusz/SlimMessageBus/docs/intro.md

 > It is important that each request sending service instance has its own dedicated topic (or queue) for receiving replies.
 Please also consult the transport provider documentation too.

-### Envelope
+### Message headers for request-response

-Beside the request (or reponse) message payload, the SMB implementation needs to pass additional metadata information to make the request-response work.
+In the case of request (or reponse) message, the SMB implementation needs to pass additional metadata information to make the request-response work (correlate response with a pending request, pass error message back to sender, etc).
-Since, SMB needs to work across different transport providers and some do not support message headers, each request (or response) message is wrapped by SMB into a special envelope which makes the implementation transport provider agnostic.
+For majority of the transport providers SMB leverages the native message headers of the underlying transport (when the transport supports it).
+In the transports that do not natively support headers (e.g. Redis) each request (or response) message is wrapped by SMB into a special envelope which makes the implementation transport provider agnostic (see type `MessageWithHeaders`).

-The envelope is binary and should be fast.
+When header emulation is taking place, SMB uses a wrapper envelope that is binary and should be fast.
 See the [`MessageWithHeadersSerializer`](https://github.com/zarusz/SlimMessageBus/blob/master/src/SlimMessageBus.Host/RequestResponse/MessageWithHeadersSerializer.cs) for low level details.

-The request envelope contains:
+The request contains headers:

-* Request ID, so that the request sender can correlate the arriving responses.
+* `RequestId`, so that the request sender can correlate the arriving responses.
-* Request send datetime (UTC, in epoch).
+* `Expires` which is a datetime (UTC, in epoch) of when the request message (expires on).
-* ReplyTo topic/queue name, so that the service handling the request knows where to send back the response.
+* `ReplyTo` topic/queue name, so that the service handling the request knows where to send back the response.
 * The body of the request message (serialized using the chosen serialization provider).

-The response envelope contains:
+The response contains headers:

-* Request ID, so that the request sender can correlate the arriving responses.
+* `RequestId`, so that the request sender can correlate the arriving responses.
-* Error message, in case the request message processing failed (so that we can fail fast and know the particular error).
+* `Error` message, in case the request message processing failed (so that we can fail fast and know the particular error).

-In the future SMB might introduce an optimization that will leverage transport native headers (e.g. UserProperties for Azure Service Bus) to avoid the envelope altogether.

 ### Produce request message